FireHead90544/daily-dsa-practice/README.md

 ## Licensing

 I don't give a shit to you copying these or smth.
 It is always better to write your own code.
 I advice you to use these as a reference and try to get the logic behind the problem instead of just copying the solutions and marking them as done.
 IDC, Just [do what the f*ck you want to](https://github.com/FireHead90544/daily-dsa-practice/blob/main/LICENSE), instead of eating my brain :)

+Don't mind me, unable to touch my pc for the time being and not wanting to reset my commit steak either.
+What a cheap trick, forgive me lord GitHub :')